noidexe/Enjin-Coin-Documentation/docs/using-items.md

 |:-:|
 |This is where you can find your developer Identity ID.|

+* `APP_ID`: this variable specifies which of the developer's apps the Simple Game should use.
+A developer could potentially have multiple apps, so it is important to select the right one when performing any item creation in the Enjin SDK editor window.
+Your app identity number can be found after linking it to your developer wallet by looking in the "Linked Apps" section of the Enjin Wallet mobile app.

 * `REWARD_TOKEN_ID`: this variable specifies which of the developer's Items should be minted as a reward to players who have clicked enough times.
 The developer must be able to mint more instances of this Item using the selected `DEVELOPER_IDENTITY_ID`.
 This value can be retrieved by viewing your reward Item under the _CryptoItems_ tab of the Enjin SDK editor window for your app.

 |![This is where you can find your reward token's ID.](images/sg_token_id.png)|